1Sources and Active Molecules

-There is mixed evidence as to whether this immunosuppression is a concern in otherwise healthy humans.
-It is possible that the interaction with fish oil and T lymphocytes is related more to total membrane PUFA than it is to the omega 3:6 ratio but it is not certain
+There is mixed evidence as to whether fish oil related immunosuppression is a concern in otherwise healthy people.
+It is possible that the interaction of fish oil and T lymphocytes is related more to total membrane polyunsaturated fatty acid (PUFA) content than it is to the omega 3:6 ratio, but this claim requires further research.

 Fish oil EPA and DHA are both polyunsaturated fatty acids, and each unsaturated bond (double bond) can possibly be oxidized; this would convert the lipid itself into an oxidant capable of producting other oxidants and is a phenomena common to any unsaturated fatty acid including arachidonic acid.
 Although this is sometimes required for bioactivity (first stage in eicosanoid production from DHA requires a free radical), it is desirable to avoid fish oil oxidation ex vivo (prior to supplementation) and is a reason why Vitamin E (reference lipid antioxidant) is almost always included alongside fish oil products (with somewhat lacklustre results, actually).